Plutoren/SnapMc/README.md

 ## Is everything here?
 Pretty much, the only files ommited are our discord bot and our buycraft virtual currency because they contain private keys.

+## Please Don't
+Don't tell me part of the code is terrible.
+I am WELL aware.
+This collection took over a year in the making and I wasn't very good at Skript when it first started, so a lot of the code is either outdated, or using poor conventions, if you want to fix it for me be my guest.